AseptSoft Core Documentation

 Switch Steps, toggle valve States, or adjust your drawing — the simulation updates in real time

-Tip: If the simulation looks incorrect after editing geometry, click Clear Cache on the ribbon to rebuild the connectivity graph from scratch.
+💡 Tip: If the simulation looks incorrect after editing geometry, click Clear Cache on the ribbon to rebuild the connectivity graph from scratch.
 For details on how the graph is built, see Fluidstream Mapping Strategies.

 ⚙️ How It Works

-1. Graph Construction — AseptSoft builds a unified graph from all entities in the P&ID.
+1. Graph Construction — AseptSoft builds a connectivity graph from all entities in the P&ID.
 Each Engineering Item, pipe segment, and Source becomes a node, with edges representing physical connections.
 The algorithms that discover these connections are described in detail on the Fluidstream Mapping Strategies page

-2. Fluid Propagation — Starting from fluid sources and generator valves, the simulation propagates fluid state through the graph using breadth-first traversal
+2. Fluid Propagation — Starting from fluid sources and generator valves, the simulation propagates fluid state through the graph

 3. Valve Logic — At each Engineering Item, the active State in the current Step determines whether fluid passes, is blocked, is transformed, or is generated